 Every month, we highlight a trend in quilting and show you how you can add this hip style to your projects!

-Embroidery items for your shopping list (in order from top to bottom):
+Mini items for your shopping list (in order going clockwise):